Cloud Rendering Explained: How It Works, What It Costs, and When to Use It

 For studios working in architectural visualization, VFX, animation, or motion design, cloud rendering has shifted from a luxury to an operational necessity.
 Local hardware has physical limits — a workstation with 64 cores still takes the same wall-clock time per frame.
 A cloud render farm with 20,000+ CPU cores can distribute those frames across hundreds of machines simultaneously, compressing a weekend render into a few hours.

-We have been operating a cloud render farm since 2010, processing jobs for clients in over 50 countries.
+We have been operating a cloud render farm at Super Renders Farm since 2010, processing jobs for clients in over 50 countries.
 What follows is everything we have learned about how cloud rendering actually works, what it costs in practice, and how to decide whether it fits your production workflow.

 How Cloud Rendering Works